 The Councils currently have three different regulatory vehicles for addressing fishery management issues.
 First, a full amendment may be developed to implement management measures.
 The amendment process can take one to three years depending on the type of NEPA document needed to support the amendment actions.
 Second, the Council may vote to request an interim or emergency rule that could remain effective for 180 days with the option to extend it for an additional 186 days.
-Interim and emergency rules are only meant as short-term management tools while permanent regulations are being developed through an FMP amendment.
-Third, the Councils may prepare a regulatory amendment (hereafter called a framework action) based on the current framework procedures which allows changes in specific management measures and parameters.
-Typically, framework actions take less than a year to implement, and are effective until modified.
+Interim and emergency rules are only meant as short-term management tools while permanent regulations are developed through an FMP amendment.
+Third, the Councils may prepare a regulatory amendment (hereafter called a framework action) based on the framework procedure, previously included through an amendment, which allows changes in specific management measures and parameters.
+Typically, framework actions take less than a year to implement, and are effective until amended.

 In 2002 the Councils adopted the Southeast Data Assessment and Review (SEDAR) as its preferred method of assessing the status of stocks and determining allowable catch levels.
-Benchmark assessments under SEDAR are completed using a series of workshops: Data Workshop, Assessment webinars and possibly meetings, and Review workshop.
+Benchmark assessments under SEDAR are completed using a series of 3 workshops: Data Workshop, Assessment Workshop/Webinars and possibly meetings, and Review Workshop.
 Update assessments are also conducted under SEDAR.
 Assessment updates typically use the same data sets and assessment techniques used in an earlier benchmark assessment with succeeding year's data being added.
-Prior to 2002, the Southeast Fisheries Science Center (SEFSC) developed stock assessments that were in turn reviewed by the Councils' stock assessment panels for the various species or species groups being assessed.
-The current language in the Framework Procedure describes this outdated process.
+Prior to 2002, the Southeast Fisheries Science Center (SEFSC) developed stock assessments that were in turn reviewed by the Councils' stock assessment panels for the various species or species groups being assessed, and the Councils' SSCs.
+The current language in the CMP Framework Procedure describes this outdated process.
 Alternative 1 would retain the current procedure, which does not include the SEDAR process or allow for adjustments of annual catch limits (ACLs).